 In summary, the scholarships available are:

-Applications for scholarships and bursaries can be made on the registration form.
+Expressions of interest for scholarships can be made on the online registration form by ticking the relevant box.